mpaulweeks/bookmarks-jekyll/_posts/2018-05-11-edh-changes-karoo.md

   <auto-card-image>Sylvan Awakening</auto-card-image>
 </div>

-Given that I have more land destruction, why not try to make it completely on-sided?
-These are an experiment, and both potential cuts if it doesn't line up and/or isn't necessary.
+Given that I have more land destruction, why not try to make it completely one-sided?
+These are an experiment, and will be quick cuts if they don't line up or feel too win-more.

 ## Add More Win Cons